Free Shipping & Easy Returns

 Bluetooth devices communicate with each other using low-power radio waves.
 This occurs on a frequency band between 2.4 GHz and 2.483.5 GHz.These bands are specifically set aside by an international agreement to be used for scientific, industrial, and medical devices.

-When Bluetooth devices are paired together, the devices trust each other and exchange data using encryption.
-While Bluetooth devices are relatively short-range technology, they can be used to connect devices up to3,280 feet apart.
+While Bluetooth devices are relatively short-range technology because of the low-power radio signals, they can be used to connect devices up to 3,280 feet apart.
 Bluetooth technology is adaptable and can be configured to the needs of its application.

 A lot of wired systems have better sound quality than wireless ones.
 However, using wired devices is neither convenient nor portable.
-That’s where Bluetooth audio receivers come in.
-This way you can attach an analog or digital stereo to a master device.

 Benefits Of A Bluetooth Audio Receiver

-• You’ll have an easier set-up to deal with whenever you want to use a non-Bluetooth device.
+• You’ll have an easier setup to deal with whenever you want to use a non-Bluetooth device.

 • Bluetooth receivers are portable and can fit in your car, room, or bag on the go.